tobiasmuetze/ThreeArmedTrials/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated link as requested by changing http to https and by adding trailing slashes
+* Updated link as requested

 ## Test environments
 * All tests performed through github actions